 - Burst pipe plumbing, washing machine overflow, or sewage backups

-- Heavy rains that cause flash flooding or overcomes the standard drainage systems in an area; and
+- Heavy rains that cause flash flooding or overcome the standard drainage systems in an area; and

-- Flooding from rivers – Flooding can also cause the failure of human-made flood defenses such as dams, levees, or dikes.
+- Flooding from rivers – Flooding can also cause the failure of human-made flood defences such as dams, levees, or dikes.

 Q. Should I open the windows to help the drying process?

 Extreme weather conditions may vary, so the technician will determine when and if the outside air is appropriate.

 Q. What is the definition of a flood under a homeowner’s building or content insurance policy?